Melaleuca incana ‘Velvet Cushion’ develops into a compact, rounded shrub to about 60 centimetres high by 60 centimetres wide.

 In Melaleuca species, flowers are usually arranged in spikes or heads.
 Within the head or spike, the flowers are often in groups of two or three.
 Flowers have five sepals (sometimes fused into a ring of tissue) and five petals which are typically small and do not persist on the flower for long.

 Like many other Myrtaceae genera, the flowers are conspicuously staminate with each flower having many stamens surrounding one carpel.
 The stamens are typically fused into five separate bundles (staminal claws) which each bundle sitting opposite a petal (a generally useful identifying feature for the genus to distinguish it from Callistemon).
 Melaleuca flowers do not have pedicels (sessile).

-Soft, hairy grey leaves are carried on pendulous branches.
-Small cream brushes appear in late spring and early summer.
+In this cultivar, small cream brushes appear in late spring and early summer, consisting of up to 60 staminate flowers; usually white to cream to yellow in colour; each flower about 4 mm wide by 20 mm long.
 Some publications state that ‘Velvet Cushion’ does not flower freely.
-As may be seen from the image our specimens bloom profusely and conspicuously during the flowering period.
+As may be seen from the image, our specimens [in a cold-climate garden near Armidale, NSW] bloom profusely and conspicuously during the flowering period.

 Melaleuca incana ‘Velvet Cushion’ is an eye-catching shrub at any time.
 Growth habit, foliage and flowers are all attractive features.
 The only maintenance required is a light, overall prune once the flowers fade.